XWangLabTHU/cfDNApipe/README.md

 ## Section 4: Perform Case-Control Analysis for WGBS data

 The analysis steps for case-control analysis are the same as section 3.1 and 3.2.
 First, set global configure.
-Second, run analysis command.
+Second, run the analysis command.

 Setting global configure is a little bit different from section 3.1.
 Below is an example.